KQM-git/TCL/docs/general-mechanics/overworld.md

 ### Teapot Dog Abuse

 * 0-poise attacks also register on Kageroumaru.
-* Kageroumaru can hold non-elemental statuses, but not marks.
+* Kageroumaru can hold non-Elemental statuses, but not marks.
 * Kageroumaru's parry does not have a cooldown.
 He reacts to all attacks inlicted on him, including every single hit of a multi-hit attack.

 ## Daily Commissions